Baron Montalembert (1795 ship)

 Baron Montalembert (or Baron Montelambert, or Montlambert, or Montelambert, or other variations) was launched in France in 1784, probably under another name.
 She was taken in prize, and first appeared in Lloyd's List in 1795, sailing as a West Indiaman.
-Between 1799 and 1802 she made two voyages as slave ship in the triangular trade in enslaved people.
-She was lost in 1802 during her second slave voyage, together with most of the slaves she was carrying.
+Between 1799 and 1802 she made two voyages from Liverpool as a slave ship in the triangular trade in enslaved people.
+She was lost in 1802 during her second voyage transporting enslaved people, together with probably all of the captives she was carrying.

 Career

 Lloyd's List reported in October 1795 that Baron Montilambert had arrived at Carthagena from Jamaica.
-Then it reported that Baron Monte Lambert, Perry, master, had put into Ilfracombe in distress and would have to unload.
+Then it reported that Baron de Monte Lambert, Perry, master, had put into Ilfracombe in distress and would have to unload.
 She had been on her way from the West Indies to London.
 From Ilfracombe Montelambert sailed to Belfast.
 Montelamert, Perry, master, had to cut away her masts in a gale of wind at Belfast.
 She was on her way from Jamaica to Liverpool.
 By end-April 1796 she had arrived at Liverpool.

 Montalembert first appeared in the 1796 volume of Lloyd's Register (LR).